youyingfeng/tp/docs/DeveloperGuide.md

     * 1a1.
 LogOnce shows an error message.

         Use case ends.

-**Use case: list **
+**Use case: list order**

 **MSS**

-1. User requests to list all orders in the client list
+1. User requests to list all orders in the order list

-2. LogOnce displays a list of all orders in the order list (and the client that placed the order respectively).
+2. LogOnce displays a list of all orders in the order list.

     Use case ends.

+**Use case: list client**

+**MSS**

+1. User requests to list all clients in the client list

+2. LogOnce displays a list of all clients in the client list.

+    Use case ends.

-**Use case: done order **
+**Use case: done order**

 **MSS**

 1. User requests to marks an order attached to a certain client as done.

 2. LogOnce shows a success message, along with the order that was marked done, and the client that ordered the order.

     Use case ends.